-For a more detailed description of risk management in the individual risk areas, including a description of policy, monitoring and reporting, reference is made to the respective sections in the report.
+For a more detailed description of risk management in the individual risk areas, including description of policy, monitoring and reporting, reference is made to the respective sections of the report.

-Disclosure obligations with respect to management systems, cf. Article 435(2)(a)-(c) of the CRR Regulation, are described on pages 30-34 of Spar Nord's Annual Report.
+Disclosure obligations with respect to management systems, cf. Article 435(2)(a)-(c) of the CRR Regulation, are described on pages 42-49 of Spar Nord's Annual Report.